 Claiming your scholarship check:

-- ESF will notify the applicant if they have been named a scholarship recipient around mid-May.
-The recipient will receive an invitation in the mail to the Scholarship Announcement Ceremony held in June.
+- The Etowah Foundation will notify you if you have been named a scholarship recipient around mid-April.
+You will receive an invitation to the Community Achievement Celebration held in May, where scholarship details are given out.

-- Once all documents are received by our office, a check will be issued and will need to be picked up at our office.
-We do not mail the checks directly to the college.
+- Once all documents are received by our office, a check will be issued, and can be picked up or mailed to you.

-- All checks are payable to the recipient and to the college and are to be deposited into the student account at their school.
+- All checks are payable to both you and the college and must be deposited by the college or institution.

 - All checks are made in one disbursement.
-The recipient should consult the financial aid office at their school on how they handle scholarship money for each semester.
+Check with your school's financial aid office to understand how they handle scholarship money for each semester.

 Frequently Asked Questions – Scholarship Application